xbillowy/diff-surfel-tracing/README.md

 - [LiDAR-RT: Gaussian-based Ray Tracing for Dynamic LiDAR Re-simulation](https://github.com/zju3dv/LiDAR-RT): uses this tracer.

-If you could make use of it in your research, please be so kind as to cite us as [Citation](#citation) and leave your star.
+If you could make use of it in your research, please be so kind as to cite us as [Citation](#citation) and leave your star 🌟.

 https://github.com/xbillowy/assets/diff-surfel-tracing/assets/bb3095a6-71ed-4f55-8b77-0effbc85af37